igorcalvo/fund/README.md

 --- | ---
 statement | If not specified, will default to all available statements year_back | Number of years to take into account.
-Can be set to only one year e.g.: 2021 export_raw_data | Whether or not export a xlsx with the raw data, before any processing multi_core | Whether or not multithreading will be enabled.
+Can be set to only one year e.g.: 2021 export_raw_data | Whether or not to export a .xlsx with the raw data, before any processing multi_core | Whether or not multithreading will be enabled.

 ## Updating the code